Tosham Hill range: Geology of Tosham hill

 The main Tosham hill is an extinct volcano which erupted sometime 732 Ma BP (million years before present).
-Geologic province of Khanak-Tosham-Dharan-Riwasa-Nigana Khurd-Dulheri-Kharkari Makhwan-Dadam-Khanak is an narrow oval shaped ring dike of eroded extinct volcanoes on the periphery of a collapsed caldera (magmatic chamber) of roughly 16 km diameter on its longest Khanak to Nigana Khurd NW-SE axis and 8 km on its narrower Dadam to Tosham E-W axis.
+Geologic province of Khanak-Tosham-Dharan-Riwasa-Nigana Khurd-Dulheri-Kharkari Makhwan-Dadam-Khanak is a narrow oval shaped ring dike of eroded extinct volcanoes on the periphery of a collapsed caldera (magmatic chamber) of roughly 16 km diameter on its longest Khanak to Nigana Khurd NW-SE axis and 8 km on its narrower Dadam to Tosham E-W axis.
 This sub-surface ring dyke is now buried under the later era soils.
 Much of the area to the west of ring dyke is covered with Aeolian sand flown from the fringes of Thar Desert.
 The remaining area is covered under sedimentary alluvium soil of Harka river of Ghaggar-Hakra River system (paleo Sarasvati River) to the north and east, and paleo channel of Yamuna through Bhiwani in the south and east.
 Among these hills, Khanak hill is the largest and tallest, and Tosham hill is the second largest smaller hill.
 The other neighbouring hills, in the order of decreasing size, such as Nigana Khurd, Riwasa, Dulehri, Dharan, Dadam etc. are composed of granite porphyries.